 V. Freedom Requires a Lasting Context of Shared Meaning and Recognition

 This all-important context of meaning can be extremely fragile, prone to collapse in the face of both tyranny and rapid social change.
 In fact, this insight can shed light on where the greatest evil of tyranny really lies.
 In his intriguing essay, “A Third Concept of Liberty,” Quentin Skinner observes that even when 17th-century English parliamentarians and 18th-century American colonists talked about freedom and denounced tyranny, they were worried not merely by “actual interference or the threat of it, but also by the mere knowledge that we are living in dependence on the goodwill of others … a mere awareness of living under an arbitrary power—a power capable of interfering in our activities without having to consider our interests—serves in itself to limit our liberty.”
 Even a benign dictator is still a dictator, and your freedom remains dependent on his whims, as Parliament reminded the colonies in the 1766 Declaratory Act.
 Skinner notes that for the early republicans who spoke in this way, the greatest evil that arbitrary authority produces is moral: it emasculates the citizenry, training them in habits of uncertainty, self-censorship and flattery.
 This is not merely because the tyrant instills fear; he also sows confusion.
+It is this kind of unfreedom against which racial minorities took to the streets in May and June; what a pity that their “woke” organizers are in their own way the greatest purveyors of this tyranny.

 What does it mean, after all, to live under an arbitrary power?
 It means to be subject to an order—a system of law, value, and public meaning—that is not fixed or reliably discernible.
 It means that what passes for courage today might look like treason tomorrow, that what looks like love now might soon be redefined as hate.
 In such a condition, in which the meaning of our actions is not given in the fabric of the community or reality, but suspended on the whims of others, we lack a structure within which to order their lives.
 We lack, in short, the capacity for meaningful action, because we no longer know the meaning of our actions.
 Our language actually has a word for this condition, anomie, which comes from the root meaning “no-law.”
 It is a word for which social commentators have been reaching more and more often lately.
 As Mill observed, society may oppress just as readily as the state; so when the norms of society become arbitrary and whimsical, the effect can be just as devastating as that of a lawless tyrant.